InBetweenNames/gentooLTO/README.md

 Static library archives (`*.a` files) are tricky right now due to a bug in the GNU strip utility found in `sys-devel/binutils` that mangles archives containing LTO symbols.
 This is because unlike other binutils programs (such as `ar`, `nm`, and `ranlib`), `strip` doesn't support the LTO linker plugin necessary for processing these symbols.
 The result is an archive with all of the same symbols, but with a mangled index.
-To work around this, `ltoize` contains a patch for Portage that automatically restores the index of any static archive built that has been subsequently stripped using the `ranlib` utility.
+A patch for Portage, which was previously included in GentooLTO, has been accepted upstream to automatically restore the index of any static archive that has been subsequently stripped.

 Additional details about this can be found in [issue #49](https://github.com/InBetweenNames/gentooLTO/issues/49).
-If you have a better solution, please let us know!

 Previously, we used `STRIP_MASK` to simply avoid stripping any static archives, however this functionality has been removed in EAPI version 7, so a more intrusive solution is necessary.

-Existing users of `sys-config/ltoize` can migrate to the new configuration by:
+If you are one of these users, you can migrate to the new configuration by:

 * Removing STRIP_MASK="*.a" from `make.conf`
-* Updating `sys-config/ltoize` to the latest version
-* Re-emerging `sys-apps/portage` (`emerge -1 sys-apps/portage`) to ensure the patch is applied

-Please report any issues with the new configuration in [issue #49](https://github.com/InBetweenNames/gentooLTO/issues/49).
+* Ensuring you have `>=sys-apps/portage-2.3.52` installed

-The portage patch applies only to `sys-apps/portage`, not `sys-apps/portage-mgorny`.
-If you are using `sys-apps/portage-mgorny`, ensure you are on `sys-apps/portage-mgorny-9999`, as the patch was accepted upstream there.
+If you are using `sys-apps/portage-mgorny`, ensure you have the equivalent version installed.
+The patch was accepted upstream there before it landed in mainstream Portage.

 ## Caveats